Who we are

 Many people believe that we treat cancer patients only, however we care for people with a range of conditions including Multiple Sclerosis, Motor Neurone Disease, end-stage Renal failure and cancer.

-From our Day Therapies Unit, our 10-bed In-Patient Unit, the Wellbeing Day programme to care “At Home”, carer support and the Lymphoedema Clinic, our aim is to enable patients to live their lives as fully and as comfortably as possible whilst providing support to their families/carers.
+From our Therapy & Wellbeing Centre, palliative care nursing specialists, hospice at home care and carer support to our eight bed ward, our aim is to enable patients to live their lives as fully and as comfortably as possible whilst providing support to their families/carers.

 All of our services are offered free of charge.
-We are a charity and we rely on the kindness and generosity of the local community to help generate 2/3rds of the funds needed (almost £3m each year) to continue our care.
+We are a charity and we rely on the kindness and generosity of the local community to help generate 2/3rds of the funds needed (almost £4 m each year) to continue our care.